Delta-class submarine: Delta I (Project 667B Murena) 18 boats

 In 1991, nine Delta I-class submarines were still in active service.
 Their decommissioning began in 1994, with removal of the missile compartments scheduled by 1997.
 All submarines of this class were taken out of service by 2004 and were scrapped by 2005.
 The last active submarine of this project was the K-447 Kislovodsk, which was in service for more than 30 years and was decommissioned on March 5, 2004.

 The 400 mm tubes carry either the MG-44 swimming noise-simulation sonar decoy or the SET-40 anti-submarine torpedo.

 Delta II (Project 667BD Murena-M) 4 boats

 The 667BD Murena-M/Delta II submarines were designed to remedy the shortcomings of the Delta I submarine.
-The planform was largely the same, but the submarine was lengthened in the fourth and fifth compartments by 16 m to allow the installation of four more missile tubes.
+The platform was largely the same, but the submarine was lengthened in the fourth and fifth compartments by 16 m to allow the installation of four more missile tubes.
 The Delta-IIs also received additional quieting measures such as mounting the steam turbines on shock absorbers, having all pipes and hydraulics separated from the hull through rubber insulation, and a special hydroacoustic coating being applied to the hull.

 Only four submarines of this class were built between 1964 and 1974, apparently in favor of building the following class, the Delta III, and all Delta IIs were out of service by 1996.